J-Caguioa/NewProject/README.md

-# NewProject
+# stat6306introdatascience
-Files for winter 2018 semester of MSDS 6306.402: Doing Data Science.
+Files and projects for Stat 6306 Introduction to Data Science